Series 5 — Episode 22

 Emma gets switched on

-Dr Charles Grey (Bill Wallis) is working in his lab when a man wearing grey makeup and white rubber boots (Michael Latimer) enters, crackling like a side of pork.
+Dr Charles Grey (Bill Wallis) is working in his lab when a man wearing grey makeup and white rubber boots, Peter Haworth (Michael Latimer), enters, he is completely electrified and is crackling like a side of pork.
 He pulls out a metal-tipped finger and sends the short-sighted scientist across the room in a blaze of electricity, embedding him in the wall.

-Steed and Emma investigate and are perplexed by the
+John Steed (Patrick Macnee) and Emma Peel (Diana Rigg) investigate and are perplexed by the

 hole in the wall - in normal conditions Grey would have